tj/should.js/Readme.md

 ## include(obj)

-Assert that the given `obj` is present via `indexOf()`, so this works for strings, arrays, or custom objects implementing indexOf:
+Assert that the given `obj` is present via `indexOf()`, so this works for strings, arrays, or custom objects implementing indexOf.

 Assert array value: